jlerouge/crino/README.md

 Feel free to open a new [issue](https://github.com/jlerouge/crino/issues) in case you have found a bug in Crino.

 ## Credits
-Crino is based on Theano :
+If you use Crino for academic research, you are highly encouraged (though not required) to cite the following paper:
+* J. Lerouge, R. Herault, C. Chatelain, F. Jardin and R. Modzelewski.
+"IODA: an Input/Output Deep Architecture for image labeling". *Accepted for publication in Pattern Recognition* (2015)

+We would like to thank the authors of [Theano](http://deeplearning.net/software/theano/) :
 * J. Bergstra, O. Breuleux, F. Bastien, P. Lamblin, R. Pascanu, G. Desjardins, J. Turian, D. Warde-Farley and Y. Bengio. [“Theano: A CPU and GPU Math Expression Compiler”](http://www.iro.umontreal.ca/~lisa/pointeurs/theano_scipy2010.pdf).
 Proceedings of the Python for Scientific Computing Conference (SciPy) 2010.
 June 30 - July 3, Austin, TX

-IODA is based on B. Labbé's et al. work :
+IODA is partly based on the original work of B. Labbé et al. :
 * B. Labbé, R. Hérault and C. Chatelain . [“Learning Deep Neural Networks for High Dimensional Output Problems”](http://hal.archives-ouvertes.fr/docs/00/43/87/14/PDF/icmla09.pdf).
 In IEEE International Conference on Machine Learning and Applications (ICMLA'09), December 2009.

 ## Disclaimer
 Copyright (c) 2014 Clément Chatelain, Romain Hérault, Julien Lerouge, Romain Modzelewski (LITIS - EA 4108).